mablhq-public/circleci-orb/src/tests/README.md

 # tests/

-This is where your testing scripts for whichever language is embeded in your orb live, which can be executed locally and within a CircleCI pipeline prior to publishing.
+This is where your testing scripts for whichever language is embedded in your orb live, which can be executed locally and within a CircleCI pipeline prior to publishing.

-# Testing Orbs
+## Testing Orbs

 This orb is built using the `circleci orb pack` command, which allows the _command_ logic to be separated out into separate _shell script_ `.sh` files.
 Because the logic now sits in a known and executable language, it is possible to perform true unit testing using existing frameworks such a [BATS-Core](https://github.com/bats-core/bats-core#installing-bats-from-source).